-In this course, the student will analyze and identify concepts that are related to cyber security and their historical development, the techniques used to diminish computer attacks, and the legal consequences that this type of criminal activity entails.
-The student will also discuss domains, the evolution of computer security, and explain the current policies on cyber security and their effects on society.
+In this course, students will analyze concepts related to cybersecurity, its historical development, evolution, and the techniques used to reduce cyberattacks.
+Students will research the legal consequences involved in this type of criminal activity.
+Additionally, they will discuss the areas of cybersecurity and their current policies in society.
 (Pre-requisite: HOSE 2020)